|

 sunshine - both unusual these days, when the weather has gone mad,

 in that its late even for an Indian Summer.
-But take a closer look at above
+But take a closer look above

 street level.
 Yes, those are Christmas decorations.